shakhesierfan/Verification-and-Synthesis-of-DTCBFs/README.md

 If you find this code useful, please cite our paper

 @article{Shakhesi2025DTCBFs,
-  title     = {Verification and Synthesis of Discrete-Time Control Barrier Functions (DTCBFs)}, author    = {Erfan Shakhesi and W.P.M.H.
+  title     = {Verification and Synthesis of Discrete-Time Control Barrier Functions}, author    = {Erfan Shakhesi and W.P.M.H.
 Heemels and Alexander Katriniok}, journal   = {IEEE Transactions on Automatic Control}, year      = {2025}